CHC50121 – DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 Possible Career Outcomes

-Completing the CHC50113 Diploma of Early Childhood Education and Care will enable learners to work at a senior level and provide the core skills and experience they need to pursue a large range of roles in the early childhood education and care sector such as:
+Upon completing the CHC50121 – Diploma of Early Childhood Education and Care (111553K), learners will be prepared for senior-level positions and have the core skills and experience necessary to pursue various roles in the early childhood education and care sector, such as:

 • Child Care Centre Manager / Director